LAPIS LAZULI AS USED IN ESTATE JEWELRY AND ANTIQUE JEWELRY

 LEGENDS

-The buddhists believed that lapis brought peace of mind and removed evil thoughts.
+The Buddhists believed that lapis brought peace of mind and removed evil thoughts.
 Lapis has been used to treat snake bites and by the thirteenth century, it was used to treat fever and melancholy.

 TECHNICAL DATA